-When $\pi$ is constant in time, we obtain the so called Constant Rebalanced Portfolio (CRP) also called a 'Constant Mix' portfolio.
-Note that a CRP is a dynamic investment strategy because the price evolution may induce a shift in the proportions $\pi$ that have to be reset to the prescribed values.
+When $\pi$ is constant over time, we obtain the so called Constant Rebalanced Portfolio (CRP) also called a 'Constant Mix' portfolio.
+Note that a CRP is a dynamic investment strategy because the price evolution may induce a shift in the proportions $\pi$ which have to be reset to the prescribed values.

 We denote $f_t$ the vector with components $f^k_t$, $k\le K$, $t\in \Tcal$.
 A portfolio with initial value $\Vcal_0(\pi)$ at $t=0$ and weights $\pi_t$ chosen at time $t-1$ has the value $\Vcal_t(\pi) $ at time $t$ with~: